 We’ve all seen that iconic scene in American Psycho.
-Patrick Bateman wakes up in his lavish Manhattan apartment, takes a frozen gel eye mask out of his refrigerator, then does some stretches before taking a long shower with cosmetics from Clinique and L’Occitane.
+Patrick Bateman wakes up in his lavish Manhattan apartment, takes a frozen gel eye mask out of his refrigerator, and does some lunges.
+And so begins his manicured morning routine.

 For dead skin removal, try Erno Laszlo’s Detoxifying Hydrogel Mask